DaVinciCodeCTF/DaVinciCTF2023/forensics/Strange dump/readme.md

 2. Therefore the files of the firmware can be attempted to be extracted with binwalk : ```binwalk -e strange_dump``` or scanned for signatures ```binwalk -B strange_dump```

 3. The firmware's *squashFS* is missing in the list of found signatures.
-We o to the emplacement of the first Zlib compressed data at *0x3E0061* on hexedit.
+We go to the emplacement of the first Zlib compressed data at *0x3E0061* on hexedit.

-4. We can see that the magic number has been replaced with the word *hide* at *0x3E0000* we therefore edit with little endian magic number **68 73 71 73**
+4. We can see that the magic number has been replaced with the word **hide** at *0x3E0000* we therefore edit with little endian magic number **68 73 71 73**. (https://sourceforge.net/p/sevenzip/discussion/45797/thread/017ed53c/)

 5. We can then extract files with ```binwalk -e strange_dump``` .
 Go to *squashfs-root* and ```md5sum davinci```